lawrencehhan/clean-chrome/README.md

 ![Sample Extension Interface](/build/icons/sample_interface.jpg?raw=true "Sample Interace")

 ## **Technical Workflow**
 React JS was used as the primary framework when creating the extension.
-Additionally, message passing was used to allow communicaiton between content scripts and the extension via Chrome's API.
+Additionally, message passing was used to allow communication between content scripts and the extension via Chrome's API.

 ### **Creator**
 [Lawrence Han](https://github.com/lawrencehhan)